gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Text and Sequences.md

 In summary: you don't need to understand anything about the specific architecture of an *LSTM* cell; as a human, it shouldn't be your job to understand it.
 Just keep in mind what the *LSTM* cell is meant to do: allow past information to be reinjected at a later time, thus fighting the vanishing-gradient problem.
+#### A concreate LSTM example in Keras
+You only specific the output dimensionality of the *LSTM* layer; leave every other argument (there are many) at the Keras defaults.
+Keras has good defaults, and things will almost always "just work" without having to spend time tuning parameters by hand.

+Analyzing the global, long-term structure of the reviews (what LSTM is good at) isn't helpful for a sentiment-analysis problem.
+Such a basic problem is well solved by looking at what words occur in each review, and at what frequency.
+That's what the first fully connected approach looked at.
+But there are far more difficult natural language-processing problems out there, where the strength of LSTM will become apprarent: in particular, question-answering and machine translation.